 If the problem persists, shut off the water supply and empty the cistern by flushing.
 Use the sponge again as required.
 There are a few more parts we need to check.

 Connected to the float is the toilet fill valve.
 This is a long tube that brings water into the cistern.
 Again, check for visible damage and signs of build up.
 The valve can be unscrewed at its base.
 Give it a brush and vinegar clean if required.

 Replace the valve if damaged.
 We suggest taking the old valve with you as a reference for the new purchase.

 Perform similar checks as above.
 We’re looking for signs that water may leak through into the bowl.
 Swap out the damaged one for a new purchase if required.

 10. Call a Plumber

-For all major plumbing problems, Mr Emergency is available 24/7.
+Whether it’s a leaking toilet, a clogged toilet or some other plumbing problem, Mr Emergency is available 24/7.
 We can repair your toilet and offer emergency response times of under 30 minutes*.

 Please note: This information is provided for advice purposes only.
 Regulations differ from state to state, so please consult your local authorities or an industry professional before proceeding with any work.
 See our Terms & Conditions here.